prody/ProDy-website/tutorials/cavitracer_tutorial/multi_modelPDB.rst

 .. parsed-literal::

     @> Frame/model: 0
     @> Frame/model: 3
     @> The atoms supplied to calcChannels contain protein atoms only.
+    @> The structure carries its hydrogens (101% of what a complete protein would hold), so inner_radius=1.50 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
     @> The atoms supplied to calcChannels contain protein atoms only.
+    @> The structure carries its hydrogens (101% of what a complete protein would hold), so inner_radius=1.50 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
-   @> Substituted 2360 atoms with 30586 homogeneous balls of radius 1.20 Å in 0.17s.
+    @> Substituted 2360 atoms with 30586 homogeneous balls of radius 1.20 Å in 0.11s.
-   @> Substituted 2360 atoms with 30586 homogeneous balls of radius 1.20 Å in 0.15s.
+    @> Substituted 2360 atoms with 30586 homogeneous balls of radius 1.20 Å in 0.11s.
+    @> Delaunay tessellation of 30586 points constructed in 1.33s.
     @> Delaunay tessellation of 30586 points constructed in 1.36s.
-   @> Delaunay tessellation of 30586 points constructed in 1.42s.
-   @> Surface and inner simplices filtered in 0.45s.
+    @> Surface and inner simplices filtered in 0.38s.
-   @> Surface and inner simplices filtered in 0.42s.
+    @> Surface and inner simplices filtered in 0.39s.
-   @> Surface cavities: 244 found, 26 deeper than min_depth=1.5 Å and kept, in 0.31s.
+    @> Cavities: 238 found, 26 deeper than min_depth=1.5 Å and kept, in 0.22s.
-   @> Surface cavities: 238 found, 26 deeper than min_depth=1.5 Å and kept, in 0.31s.
+    @> Cavities: 244 found, 26 deeper than min_depth=1.5 Å and kept, in 0.23s.
     @> Returning surface cavities
     @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 2.43s.
+    @> Surface cavity calculation completed in 2.16s.
-   @> Frame/model: 1
+    @> Frame/model: 4
     @> The atoms supplied to calcChannels contain protein atoms only.
+    @> The structure carries its hydrogens (101% of what a complete protein would hold), so inner_radius=1.50 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
     @> Returning surface cavities
     @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 2.46s.
+    @> Surface cavity calculation completed in 2.20s.
-   @> Frame/model: 4
+    @> Frame/model: 1
     @> The atoms supplied to calcChannels contain protein atoms only.
+    @> The structure carries its hydrogens (101% of what a complete protein would hold), so inner_radius=1.50 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
     @> Substituted 2360 atoms with 30586 homogeneous balls of radius 1.20 Å in 0.10s.
-   @> Substituted 2360 atoms with 30586 homogeneous balls of radius 1.20 Å in 0.11s.
+    @> Substituted 2360 atoms with 30586 homogeneous balls of radius 1.20 Å in 0.10s.
-   @> Delaunay tessellation of 30586 points constructed in 1.28s.
+    @> Delaunay tessellation of 30586 points constructed in 1.26s.
-   @> Delaunay tessellation of 30586 points constructed in 1.36s.
+    @> Delaunay tessellation of 30586 points constructed in 1.30s.
-   @> Surface and inner simplices filtered in 0.43s.
+    @> Surface and inner simplices filtered in 0.38s.
-   @> Surface and inner simplices filtered in 0.40s.
+    @> Surface and inner simplices filtered in 0.36s.
-   @> Surface cavities: 232 found, 32 deeper than min_depth=1.5 Å and kept, in 0.30s.
+    @> Cavities: 220 found, 28 deeper than min_depth=1.5 Å and kept, in 0.21s.
-   @> Surface cavities: 220 found, 28 deeper than min_depth=1.5 Å and kept, in 0.29s.
+    @> Cavities: 232 found, 32 deeper than min_depth=1.5 Å and kept, in 0.21s.
     @> Returning surface cavities
     @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 2.26s.
-   @> Frame/model: 2
-   @> The atoms supplied to calcChannels contain protein atoms only.
-   @> Returning surface cavities
-   @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 2.31s.
+    @> Surface cavity calculation completed in 2.07s.
     ..
+    ..
     @> Frame/model: 17
     @> The atoms supplied to calcChannels contain protein atoms only.
+    @> The structure carries its hydrogens (101% of what a complete protein would hold), so inner_radius=1.50 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
-   @> Substituted 2360 atoms with 30586 homogeneous balls of radius 1.20 Å in 0.11s.
+    @> Substituted 2360 atoms with 30586 homogeneous balls of radius 1.20 Å in 0.10s.
-   @> Delaunay tessellation of 30586 points constructed in 1.21s.
+    @> Delaunay tessellation of 30586 points constructed in 1.15s.
-   @> Surface and inner simplices filtered in 0.43s.
-   @> Delaunay tessellation of 30586 points constructed in 1.23s.
+    @> Delaunay tessellation of 30586 points constructed in 1.22s.
+    @> Surface and inner simplices filtered in 0.41s.
-   @> Surface cavities: 221 found, 23 deeper than min_depth=1.5 Å and kept, in 0.30s.
+    @> Cavities: 221 found, 23 deeper than min_depth=1.5 Å and kept, in 0.21s.
+    @> Surface and inner simplices filtered in 0.38s.
     @> Returning surface cavities
     @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 2.19s.
+    @> Surface cavity calculation completed in 1.98s.
-   @> Surface and inner simplices filtered in 0.40s.
     @> Frame/model: 18
     @> The atoms supplied to calcChannels contain protein atoms only.
+    @> The structure carries its hydrogens (101% of what a complete protein would hold), so inner_radius=1.50 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
+    @> Cavities: 255 found, 25 deeper than min_depth=1.5 Å and kept, in 0.23s.
     @> Substituted 2360 atoms with 30586 homogeneous balls of radius 1.20 Å in 0.10s.
-   @> Surface cavities: 255 found, 25 deeper than min_depth=1.5 Å and kept, in 0.33s.
     @> Returning surface cavities
     @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 2.22s.
+    @> Surface cavity calculation completed in 2.05s.
-   @> Delaunay tessellation of 30586 points constructed in 1.22s.
+    @> Delaunay tessellation of 30586 points constructed in 1.08s.
-   @> Surface and inner simplices filtered in 0.38s.
+    @> Surface and inner simplices filtered in 0.33s.
-   @> Surface cavities: 216 found, 25 deeper than min_depth=1.5 Å and kept, in 0.28s.
+    @> Cavities: 216 found, 25 deeper than min_depth=1.5 Å and kept, in 0.19s.
     @> Returning surface cavities
     @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 2.13s.
+    @> Surface cavity calculation completed in 1.84s.
     @> Frame/model: 19
     @> The atoms supplied to calcChannels contain protein atoms only.
+    @> The structure carries its hydrogens (101% of what a complete protein would hold), so inner_radius=1.50 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
     @> Substituted 2360 atoms with 30586 homogeneous balls of radius 1.20 Å in 0.10s.
-   @> Delaunay tessellation of 30586 points constructed in 1.17s.
+    @> Delaunay tessellation of 30586 points constructed in 1.08s.
-   @> Surface and inner simplices filtered in 0.39s.
+    @> Surface and inner simplices filtered in 0.35s.
-   @> Surface cavities: 230 found, 25 deeper than min_depth=1.5 Å and kept, in 0.27s.
+    @> Cavities: 230 found, 25 deeper than min_depth=1.5 Å and kept, in 0.20s.
     @> Returning surface cavities
     @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 2.07s.
+    @> Surface cavity calculation completed in 1.85s.

 Next, we generate a VMD molecular model of the protein, which can be used